LukeD77/Agent_based_modeling_DATA440/rasters.md

 After producing the raster plot with administrative 1 boundaires, I set out to do the same methods but apply it to the second administrative boundary layer.
 Below is the output.
 ![Full raster stack for adm2](https://user-images.githubusercontent.com/67921793/91456388-31940280-e851-11ea-841a-da9c7d19e2fc.png)
 This figure provides much more clarity to population densities compared to the previous one where we only examined adm1.
-In congruence with the previous figure, the west bank of Gambia is highly populated; however, we also densly populated portion in the east, specifically Fukada East.
-The population is set to a log scale to simply math and reduce large numbers.
+In congruence with the previous figure, the west bank of Gambia is highly populated; however, there is also a densly populated portion in the east, specifically Fukada East.
+The population is set to a log scale to simplify math and reduce large numbers.

 ## Stretch Goal 2